跳到主要内容

 Description (English)

-Items have weights and values (where ), respectively.
-The problem of packing items into a knapsack with a maximum weight capacity such that the total value is as large as possible is called the knapsack problem, which can generally be formulated as follows.
+Goods have their weights and value (), respectively.
+The problem of packing the maximum total value of goods into a knapsack with a weight limit is called the knapsack problem, which can be generally formulated as

-As a specific knapsack problem, consider the following [Problem A1].
+Here, we specifically consider the following knapsack problem [Problem A1].

-The most direct solution method is the enumeration method, where all cases are generated and examined.
-In the specific example of [Problem A1], the number of cases is well within the calculable range, but as the number of items increases, the number of cases increases exponentially.
-Therefore, here we consider efficient search using two methods: (1) the branch and bound method and (2) dynamic programming.
+The most straightforward approach to this problem is the enumeration method, in which all the cases are generated and evaluated.
+Although the number of possible cases in [Problem A1] is and fully within a computable range, this number grows exponentially as the number of possible goods increases.
+Then, we here try to achieve efficient searches through two methods, namely, (1) the branch and bound method and (2) dynamic programming.

 (1) Search by the branch and bound method

-(1-1) Explain the operation of the branch and bound method for maximizing an objective function using the following terms: "branching operation," "subproblem (child problem)," "tentative value," "upper bound," "bounding operation," and "feasible solution."
+(1-1) Explain the behavior of the branch and bound method maximizing an objective function, using the following terms: "branching operation", "sub-problems (child problems)", "incumbent value", "upper bound value", "bounding operation", and "feasible solution"

-Clearly is , and for [Problem A1], and .
-Then, the final maximum total value for [Problem A1] is found as , and the final maximum total value for [Problem A0] will be found as .
+Apparently, is 0, and in [Problem A1], and .
+Eventually, the final answer of the maximum total value for [Problem A1] can be obtained as , and the final answer for [Problem A0] can be obtained as .

-(2-2) Using the above results, solve [Problem A1] by sequentially calculating the table for shown below for [Problem A1].
-Show the table for with calculated numerical values, the items packed in the knapsack, and the maximum total value in your answer.
+(2-2) Using the result of the above question, solve [Problem A1] by calculating cell values of the table shown below in sequence.
+Show the table with the calculated values , goods to be packed into the knapsack, and the maximum total value.

 Table of for [Problem A1]